Avi-Kenny/SimEngine/docs/docs/function-reference/set_config.md

 </td></tr>
 <tr style="vertical-align: top;"><td><span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>parallel</span></td>
 <td>
-<p>A string; one of c(&quot;outer&quot;, &quot;inner&quot;, &quot;none&quot;).
-Controls which
+<p>Boolean; if set to TRUE, <span class="pkg">SimEngine</span> will run one
-sections of the code are parallelized.
-Setting to &quot;outer&quot; will run one simulation per core.
-Setting to &quot;inner&quot; will allow for parallelization within a single simulation replicate.
-Setting to &quot;none&quot; will not parallelize any code.
+simulation per core. if set to FALSE, code will not be parallelized.
 See
 <a href="https://avi-kenny.github.io/SimEngine/parallelization/">https://avi-kenny.github.io/SimEngine/parallelization/</a> for an
 overview of how parallelization works in <span class="pkg">SimEngine</span>.
-This option will be ignored (and automatically set to &quot;cluster&quot;) if the simulation is being run on a cluster computing system.</p>
+This option will be automatically set to TRUE if the simulation is being run on a cluster computing system.</p>
 </td></tr>
 <tr style="vertical-align: top;"><td><span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>n_cores</span></td>
 <td>